Analysis | Everything we know about Kevin McCarthy’s conversations with Trump concerning the Jan. 6 attacks

-What, exactly, do we know about those conversations, and how could they be helpful to the committee’s investigation into that day?
+What, exactly, do we know about those conversations, and how could they be helpful to the committee’s investigation of that day?

 Here’s a timeline, based in part on news reports but also McCarthy’s own words at the time — he was quite forthcoming in the days after the attack about his conversations with Trump.
-Today, he is feigning ignorance about much of this.
+Today, he is claiming ignorance about much of this.

 Jan.
 6: A heated call during the attack

 McCarthy said he was the first person to talk to Trump during the riot.
-And from what we know about that conversation, it was intense — Punchbowl News reported that McCarthy and Trump were screaming at each other as McCarthy asked Trump to call off the rioters.
+And from what we know about that conversation, it was intense — Punchbowl News reported that McCarthy and Trump were screaming at each other as McCarthy asked the president to call off the rioters.
 They reported that Trump offered to send a tweet, and McCarthy said that wasn’t good enough.

 “I was very clear with the president when I called him,” McCarthy told CBS’s Norah O’Donnell in an interview during the attack.
 “This has to stop, and he has to go to the American public and tell them to stop this.”

-Trump seemed adamant on not doing what McCarthy asked.
-“Well, Kevin, I guess these people are more upset about the election than you are,” Trump said, according to a GOP member of Congress, Rep. Jaime Herrera Beutler (Wash.), who recounted McCarthy’s recount to her of what happened.
+Trump seemed adamant about not doing what McCarthy asked.
+“Well, Kevin, I guess these people are more upset about the election than you are,” he said, according to a GOP member of Congress, Rep. Jaime Herrera Beutler (Wash.), who recounted McCarthy’s account to her of what happened.

 A year later, McCarthy re-characterized the call as much more benign.
 “My conversation was very short, advising the president what was happening here,” he told reporters this week about it.